 With cake and crafts and games to play!

-Decorations that match your theme makes a party even more fun and exciting, so for a Pooh Party, transform your party space into the 100 Acre Woods!
+Decorations that match your theme make a party even more fun and exciting for both your child and their friends and family.
+So, for a Winnie the Pooh themed party, be sure to transform your event space into the Hundred Acre Wood!
+Here are some tips:

-- Tie groups of 4 or 5 blue balloons tightly together and let them float on the ceiling to resemble clouds.
+- Tie groups of 4 or 5 white balloons tightly together and let them float on the ceiling to resemble clouds.

-- Cut out the shape of bees and butterflies out of construction paper and draw on the details with felt-tip markers.
+- Cut bees and butterflies out of construction paper and draw on the details with felt-tip markers.
 Hang these from the ceiling using fishing line.

 - Balloons are a must-have at any party!
 Tie groups of pastel-colored balloons together and anchor the clusters with balloon weights.
 Set them around the party area.
 For added effect, add a Winnie the Pooh balloon to the groups.

 - Buy a large clay pot from your local craft store and paint it brown.
 Add yellow paint to the top to resemble honey and use this “honey pot” as a centerpiece.
-Fill it with flowers, or attach a few balloons to rim.
+Fill it with flowers.

-- Set out Winnie the Pooh, Tigger, Eeyore, and other stuffed animals that your child already owns.
+- Set out Winnie the Pooh, Tigger, and Eeyore stuffed animals that your child already owns.
 Group them together and set them on chairs, couches or other places throughout the party space.

-- Hang a bee pinata or Pooh pinata in the party area that can be used as a decoration before the activity begins.
-Remember that any pinata can be converted to a pull-string with our easy instructions.
+- Hang a bee or Pooh piñata in the party area that can be used as a decoration, and later a fun party game.
+Remember that any piñata can be converted to a pull-string with our easy instructions.

-Serving food that fits your theme can be a fun way to keep the party exciting!
+Serving food that fits your theme can be a fun way to continue enhancing the celebration.
 If you have the time to make some Pooh-themed treats, consider these ideas: